KSEGIT/PortScanner/README.md

 # PortScanner

-PortScanner is a versatile and efficient multithreaded tool designed to scan ports on remote hosts, providing you with valuable information about open ports, banner information, and TLS/SSL verification.
+PortScanner is a versatile and efficient multithreaded tool designed to scan ports on remote hosts, providing you with additional information about open ports - banner information, and TLS/SSL verification.
 This tool is designed to help you assess the security and services of a target system quickly and effectively.

 ## Features